 When anxiety strikes a dog then he tends to display various destructive behaviors.
 Some dog owner doesn’t understand that the reason for such distress behavior is due to extreme fear or anxiety in him.
 Fear in a dog can be aroused either due to instincts or external threats.
 Anxiety in a dog occurs due to the anticipation of danger from an unknown source.
 It is the responsibility of the dog owner to watch out for the signs of anxiety.
-If your furry companion tends to demonstrate some unusual signs then instead of scolding him, you need to make changes in the situation which is bothering him.
+If your furry companion tends to demonstrate some unusual signs like tail chasing and you are wondering why do dogs chase their tail? then instead of scolding him, you need to make changes in the situation which is bothering him.

 Let’s consider the various signs that your dog will show if he has an anxiety disorder: